ebu060/-32-219-1-5---Casper-Analytics-Review--iOS-Android-Web/README.md

 ![img.png](assets/notification.jpg)
 ![img.png](assets/notifications.jpg)

-While the 'cspr.live' redirect for the 'stake with us' button in the mobile app works fine, it gives a js error in the web app.
+While the 'cspr.live' redirect for the 'stake with us' button in the mobile app works fine but it gives a js error in the web app.

 ![img.png](assets/error.PNG)